riffomonas/RR_R25_2014/research_plan.md

 use of bound paper notebooks that serve as an experimental diary of a researcher's efforts.
-In a discipline where we are generating large amounts of data that are analyzed using complex computational workflows this format has outlived its usefulness.
+In a discipline where we are generating large amounts of data that are analyzed using complex computational workflows this format has outlived its usefulness {Nussbeck, 2014 #3446}.
 It is common to find notebooks with large amounts of printed materials taped to the pages and in our experience, people quickly lose interest in transcribing command line commands into their notebooks.
 Added difficulties include the inability to incorporate multimedia and datasets.
 Our informal survey of scientists found that many trainees usually update their notebook prior to meeting with their supervisor when the notebook will be inspected.
 This suggests that the trainee does not find the paper-based notebook format useful.
 In fact, the notebook is often depicted as a legal document that once it is filled will live out its life on a shelp in the supervior's office.
-In contrast, electronic notebooks have a more dynamic and collaborative style.
-Experiments can be tagged and searched to easily retreive methods and results and can be shared electronically in real-time.
+In contrast, electronic notebooks have a more dynamic and collaborative style {Bird, 2013 #3445;Kihlen, 2003 #3444;Noble, 2009 #3451}.
+Experiments can be tagged and searched to easily retrieve methods and results and can be shared electronically in real-time.
 Problems with electronic notebooks is that they can be expensive and have proprietary formats that limit their portability to other systems.
 For the purposes of bioinformatic analyses although electronic notebooks are an advance over paper-based notebooks, the inability to execute an analysis from within the notebook is an added limitation.

 In the current proposal, we describe autotutorials that will help microbiome researchers engage in "literate programming" because it is an approach that